 In 2020, AASA launched the Aspiring Superintendents Academy®️ for Latino and Latina Leaders.
 During recruitment for each academy year, we found that over 15% of accepted applicants did not enroll due to financial hardship.
 To alleviate this challenge and reiterate our commitment to our Latino and Latina educators, we are pleased to announce the Daniel A. Domenech Scholarship.

-This needs-based scholarship provides recipients with up to $3,500 in financial support to attend the academy.
+This needs-based scholarship provides two recipients with up to $3,500 in financial support to attend the academy.

 - Commitment to equity and excellence in public education

 - Plans for applying academy learnings in their work and professional goals

 Applications are now being accepted for the Aspiring Superintendents Academy® for Latino and Latina Leaders.
 To be considered for the Daniel A. Domenech Scholarship, please fill out the Academy application in its entirety by March 12, 2024.